 Also, if your dream is to be able to ride your bike to work each day, look no further than this unique neighborhood.
 With 2.8% of residents in the Brownsville North neighborhood commuting on a bicycle to and from work daily, this neighborhood has more bicycle commuters than 95.4% of all neighborhoods in the U.S., according to NeighborhoodScout's exclusive analysis.

-American households most often have a car, and regularly they have two or three.
-But households in the Brownsville North neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Brownsville North neighborhood have a highly unusual car ownership.
 63.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.4% of U.S. neighborhoods.

 Did you know that the Brownsville North neighborhood has more Jamaican and Haitian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.4% of this neighborhood's residents have Jamaican ancestry and 3.0% have Haitian ancestry.